The Extremely Rare Head Of A Statue Depicting Roman Emperor Aurelian Has Been Discovered In Bulgaria

 As archaeologist Kabakchieva explained, the features of the statue head’s face have all shown clear signs that this statue was from the 3rd century AD.
 The statue was also discovered to have been sculpted locally in Ulpia Oescus.

 “The hairstyle, the depicting of the chin, the way the eyes are depicted all speak of the fact that this statue is from the 3rd century AD, the period of the so called barracks emperors, or soldier emperors in the Roman Empire (235 – 284 AD).
 Based on the size of the head, we can assume that the statue it came from was slightly smaller than life-size, probably about 1.5 meters (5 feet) tall.
-This statue was the work of a sculptor from a local atelier in Ulpia Oescus.
+This statue was the work of a sculptor from a local atelier in Ulpia Oescus.”

 Along with the discovery of Roman Emperor Aurelian’s head in Bulgaria, archaeologists note that 2018 has been a very exciting year for other discoveries in this region as a marble colonnade and the remains of one of the main buildings in the Roman city of Ulpia Oescus have also been excavated.